 - Presentations by recruiters: Representatives from agencies such as the Directorate of National Intelligence, the National Ground Intelligence Center, and the Department of Homeland Security talk about career opportunities in their areas.

-- Weekly oral communication tutorials for individual coaching.
+- Weekly one-on-one faculty tutorials for individual coaching

 The EHLS curriculum builds toward a capstone analytical research assignment, the Open Source Analysis Project (OSAP).
 Using non-classified open source materials, scholars conduct research in English and their native languages on topics provided by federal agencies.
-They then present their analyses to federal agency representatives and government contractors at a formal symposium in June and in written reports.
+You then present your analytic findings to federal agency representatives and government contractors both orally at a formal symposium in June, and in a written reports.